giantswarm/docs/src/content/basics/kubernetes-resources/index.md

 weight = 140
 type = "page"
 categories = ["basics"]
+last-review-date "2020-03-31"
 +++

 # Kubernetes Resources

-As your Giant Swarm cluster offers you a fully-managed Kubernetes, the fundamentals you need are basically concluded by the userside documentation of Kubernetes.
+As your Giant Swarm cluster offers you fully-managed Kubernetes, the fundamentals you need are basically summarized by the userside documentation of Kubernetes.
 We have compiled a list of the best resources to get you started fast.

 ## Official kubernetes documentation

-The first and most important source to enquire should be the [official Kubernetes documentation](http://kubernetes.io/docs/).
-And as the administration side is mostly taken care of by Giant Swarm, we recommend focussing on the [task-specific tutorials](https://kubernetes.io/docs/tutorials/).
+The first and most important source to read is the [official Kubernetes documentation](http://kubernetes.io/docs/).
+Since the administrative side is mostly taken care of by Giant Swarm, we recommend focussing on the [task-specific tutorials](https://kubernetes.io/docs/tutorials/).

 ## Useful primitives